-719. In the prior year's peer review report, it was determined that Kazakhstan was in the process of implementing a review and supervision mechanism.
+695. In the prior years' peer review reports, it was determined that Kazakhstan was in the process of implementing a review and supervision mechanism.
 Once issued by the transfer pricing division, rulings should be reviewed by the non-residents taxation division, which will be responsible to collect the relevant information and to make sure that all relevant information is captured adequately and submitted to all relevant jurisdictions without delay.
 Kazakhstan is still implementing the process and therefore, the recommendation remains in place.